dtsdwarak/blog/_posts/2017-02-26-Stuff-To-Do-With-Your-Own-Server.md

 Here's the script to do that.
 You may edit this to your need.
 <script src="https://gist.github.com/dtsdwarak/19abfd5d1ae18c4cd929d082b9d207fc.js"></script>

 Create a cron job to update it periodically.
-I've set up to do that every 15 minutes.
+I've set up to do that every 3 minutes.
 It updates my [NextCloud server](https://drive.dwarak.in/index.php/login) and [Laptop's monitoring stack](https://hcl.dwarak.in/) DNS.
+Cloudflare's API limit is [1200 calls for 5 minutes](https://support.cloudflare.com/hc/en-us/articles/200171456-How-many-API-calls-can-I-make-).

 ## More inspiration